 This seat warmer is a bit more affordable than the KINGLETING model, so the 20 degrees lower temperature and the two extra minutes to heat up would be worth it to many people.
 It’s still a hot seat and gets there relatively quickly.

-Who Can Benefit from Seat Warmers?
+Who Can Benefit from Heated Car Seat Cushions?

-Most heated seat covers cost in the ballpark of $50, sometimes less.
+Most heated car seat covers cost in the ballpark of $50, sometimes less.
 Compared to the purchase of a new vehicle, buying a removable seat warmer can be a cost-effective and straightforward alternative.

 Heated car seat covers are not all created equal, and some will stop working much faster than others.
 While you can never be 100 percent sure of a product before buying, check reviews from users before buying to see which models tend to have faster burnout or conversely better results than others.
 You want to make sure you get a seat warmer with at least the majority of feedback being five stars.